Lutnick: US could announce trade deal Wednesday with Mexico and Canada after imposing tariffs

 Lutnick said he had spoken with both Canadian and Mexican representatives about trade among the three countries.

-A Canadian government source confirmed to CNN that Canadian Finance Minister Dominic LeBlanc spoke with the US commerce secretary today.
+A Canadian government source confirmed to CNN that Canadian Finance Minister Dominic LeBlanc spoke with the US commerce secretary on Tuesday.

+The 25% tariffs come after Trump also imposed an additional 10% tariff on Chinese goods, raising that country’s rate to 20%.

+US stocks erased its gains after Trump acted on his threats Tuesday.
+After dropping by around 800 points in the morning, the Dow recouped its losses before plunging at the end of trading to close lower by around 670 points, or 1.55%, at 42,521.
+The broader S&P 500 fell 1.22% and the Nasdaq Composite fell 0.35%, paring some of its losses after dipping into correction territory earlier.

 The-CNN-Wire